Fugoes/yapblog/README.md

 # An example

-First, run `python3 manage.py create-database` to init the database.
-Then run `python3 run.py` to start the server.
+- First, run `python3 manage.py create-database` to init the database.
+- Then run `python3 run.py` to start the server.
 Open another terminal, run `python3 -m tests.test_api_user`, this will insert a user into the database.
-Now, browse `http://localhost:8080/test/show_users`, this will show all users and this page is rendered on the server side.
-Browse `http://locahost:8080/test/show_users_with_api`, this will show all users using ajax and `/api/user`.
+- Now, browse `http://localhost:8080/test/show_users`, this will show all users and this page is rendered on the server side.
+- Browse `http://locahost:8080/test/show_users_with_api`, this will show all users using ajax and `/api/user`.
+- `http://locahost:8080/login` will show the login webpages